Ryan Kaine is on the hunt…

 Here we go!

 The Range Rover rolled forwards and stopped outside the grand front entrance, purring, waiting for release.
 Behind it, the garage door rolled down and clunked into place.
-The driver’s door popped open and a swarthy man with long wavy hair and a trimmed beard climbed out.
-Slightly below average height but powerfully built, the man wore a dark business suit, white shirt, muted brown tie, and polished leather shoes.
-He bore a striking resemblance to the driver from the previous afternoon.
+The driver’s door popped open and a swarthy man with long, wavy hair and a well-trimmed beard climbed out.
+Slightly below-average height but powerfully built, the man wore a dark business suit, white shirt, muted brown tie, and polished-leather shoes.
+He bore a striking resemblance to the driver from the previous day.

 Robbie P?